 Matt engages in an active pro bono practice that includes leading teams in impact litigation matters.
 Recent matters include:

 - Leading a litigation team representing the residents of Buena Vista Mobile Home Park, the last mobile home park in Palo Alto, California, to preserve needed affordable housing.
-Following 4 years of advocacy, including successful litigation against the City of Palo Alto, a sale of the mobile home property was brokered among the property owner and city, state, and federal stakeholders resulting in transfer of the property for more than $40 million to a nonprofit organization to preserve the park as affordable housing and secure the homes of the park residents.
+Following four years of advocacy, including successful litigation against the City of Palo Alto, a sale of the mobile home property was brokered among the property owner and city, state, and federal stakeholders resulting in transfer of the property for more than $40 million to a nonprofit organization to preserve the park as affordable housing and secure the homes of the park residents.

 - Leading a team of Sidley attorneys in filing an amicus brief in a significant LGBT parental rights case before the Mississippi Supreme Court that resulted in a holding from the Court that non-biological parents of children born and raised in same-sex marriages have the same parental rights as different sex parents.